loader image

 I feel at peace with where I’m at in life at this moment.
 Before the retreat I felt like I was wasting my life, watching myself from a third-person view.
 The retreat has been so fulfilling in so many ways as now I have tools to help me cope with trauma and has given me a new perspective on life.

 I will quote Nike’s iconic expression: “Just Do It”.
 This retreat has been life-changing for me and the other members who participated with me.
 The mushrooms will show you what you need instead of what you want.
 Please come open-minded and ready to challenge yourself and lastly enjoy the ride.
-What you might experience might not make sense to you at first, but over time your brain will process it and you will get the clarity and breakthrough that you need.
+What you might experience might not make sense to you at first, but over time your mind will process it and you will get the clarity and breakthrough that you need.
 My only regret is that I didn’t do this journey sooner.

 . . . . .